-How to Overcome a Fear of Sales
+How to Overcome Your Fear of Sales

-It doesn't matter if you've been in sales for 20 years or 20 minutes, fear is a part of nearly every sales professional's career.
+It doesn't matter if you've been in sales for 20 years or 20 minutes.
+Fear is a part of nearly every sales professional's career.
 While having a fear of sales may seem like a guaranteed way to fail in sales, many of the most successful in sales had the same fears that rookie sales reps and struggling professionals have.
 The only difference is that the top sales professionals have developed strategies to get beyond their fears.

 The fact is that if you are trying to overcome your fear, you are not at all alone.
 Knowing this alone often can give strength.